 Beyerdynamic DT 770 Pro Review

-The Beyerdynamic DT 770 Pro is another excellent pair of headphones.
+The Beyerdynamic DT 770 Pro is a superb set of studio-focused headphones.
 A good choice if you don’t do many gigs and prefer to DJ and produce at home.

 - The balanced audio output is a good fit for studio work.